khtan/ExpressionEvaluator/README.md

    There is no entry for very large symbolic numbers such as int.MaxValue
 3) The operators "+" and "*" are binary operators.
 The addition of other operations would also be binary, ie "-" and "/".
 These can be conditionally compiled with the pragma #define MOREOPERATORS.
-4) Unary operators are excluded for now
+4) Unary operators are excluded for now.
    Leading signs such as +5 and -5 are considered unary operators.
    Other unary operators are sqrt etc.
    The code can accomodate unary operators and their precedence but it is less trivial.

 ### Implementation details
-CiCd : CircleCI
+* CiCd : CircleCI
-Test framework : console and XUnit.Net
+* Test framework : console and XUnit.Net
-Software environment : dotnet 3.1 and Visual Studio 2019 Community
+* Software environment : dotnet 3.1 and Visual Studio 2019 Community